simrannerval/Glitch_Classification_Example_Code/README.md

 ## Example code for the glitch classification pipeline outlined in [Nerval et al. (2025, 2503.10798)](https://arxiv.org/abs/2503.10798) for time-ordered data (TODs) with injected simulated transient sources.
+The pipeline differentiates between instrumental noise, cosmic rays, and true astrophysical sources in the TODs during pre-processing.

+**Key Features:**
+* **Feature Extraction:** Calculates spatial and temporal summary statistics from the glitch TODs and focal plane layouts.
+* **Machine Learning:** Uses a random forest to classify glitches and identify point sources with >70% probability.
+* **Mapmaking Integration:** Modifies "cuts" objects to excise bad data while preserving transient astrophysical signals (like variable stars) for depth-1 (single scan) mapmaking.

+## Files Included in the Repo:

+**Note on Dependencies:** The full pipeline relies on [moby2](https://phy-act1.princeton.edu/public/software/moby2/) and cutslib (private ACT repo).
+However, the "ACT_DR6_detector_glitch_classification.ipynb" notebook uses a simplified version, [moby2_lite](https://github.com/guanyilun/moby2_light), which combines some features of moby2 and cutslib to be able to run the example notebook.

+- **ACT_DR6_detector_glitch_classification.ipynb:** Example notebook explaining more about how the cuts pipeline works, this can also be found [here](https://github.com/ACTCollaboration/DR6_Notebooks/blob/main/ACT_DR6_detector_glitch_classification.ipynb).
+- **filter_stats_functions.py:** Functions used to compute the summary statistics per glitch.
+- **sims_compute_filtering_values.py:** Code used to compute the summary stats and make a dataframe with the glitches.
+- **Training_and_classification_functions.py:** Functions used to train the random forest and classify glitches.
+- **Forest_and_classify.py:** Code used to classify glitches.
+- **making_cuts_objects.py:** Code used to make modified cuts objects for mapmaking.
+- **depth_1_for_sims.py:** This code is written by Sigurd Naess with only minor modifications by Simran Nerval to work with sims.
+It is only included in the repo for completeness as it is needed to run the pipeline.
+- **run_full_pipeline_forsims.sh:** Example script for how to run the whole glitch detection, glitch classification, and depth-1 (or single scan) mapmaking pipeline.

-## Description of work:
+## Scientific Context and Description of work:

 In the ACT survey, the data timestreams of all detectors are packaged into files known as "time-ordered data streams" (TODs), each containing roughly 11 minutes worth of data.
 Using knowledge of the telescope pointing, which is recorded during data collection, the TODs are later processed into microwave sky maps using maximum likelihood map-making.
 The mapmaker is specifically vulnerable to biases from short, high-amplitude, non-Gaussian data bursts in the TOD, and therefore depends on these bursts being excised from the TOD before map-making.
 Such transient events can be caused by sporadic pathologies from the electronic readout system, cosmic rays, electromagnetic interference, radio frequency interference modulated by telescope motion, ionizing radiation, digitization artifacts, etc. Cosmic rays, for example, sometimes produce rapid spikes in the TODs of single detectors and may sometimes also warm up a region of the detector polarization array near the impact, thereby inducing a signal spike in multiple detectors.
 We refer to all of these transient phenomena as "glitches".